shanewignall/tewb/README.md

 # Youtube Float

-> A cross-platform, floating application for viewing Youtube videos
+> A cross-platform application for viewing Youtube videos on the desktop

 ![Screenshot of Tewb](https://github.com/shanewignall/tewb/blob/master/tewb.jpg)